 A Closer Look at Maritime Law

 As a resident of Florida or any other coastal state, you might have heard the term “maritime law” or “admiralty law” on television or on the radio and wondered exactly what it means.
 However, if you have been unlucky enough to have suffered some kind of injury or property damage at sea, you are likely very familiar with these terms and may have even enlisted the assistance of a maritime lawyer.
-At the Flanagan Personal Injury and Wrongful Death Law Firm, we assist both cruise patrons and employees recover from unexpected injury or loss while aboard the large ocean liners.
+We assist both cruise patrons and employees recover from unexpected injury or loss while aboard the large ocean liners.
 Today, we will take a closer look at maritime law and review some important information for anyone working upon or otherwise boarding a cruise ship.

 Maritime Law versus Admiralty Law

 Many have used these terms interchangeably in recent times, but there is some question as to whether admiralty law and maritime law are one in the same.
 Originally, the term “admiralty” referenced a particular judicial court in English and American colonies.
 This specific institution presided over torts and contracts on the high seas.
 Eventually, the jurisdiction of the admiralty court expanded to include not just injuries and losses at sea, but those on any navigable waters.